tildeholmqvist/projectone/README.md

 The webpage has been tested on different devices such as Iphone, Ipad, MacBook Pro and iMac, and is working correctly.

-## Chrome Dev Tool
+## Responsiveness

-The webpage responsiveness has been tested through the Google Chrom Dev Tool and is working correctly.
+The webpage responsiveness has been tested through the Google Chrom Dev Tool, [Am I Responsive?](https://ui.dev/amiresponsive) and [Responsinator](http://www.responsinator.com/) and is working correctly.

 ## Form Testing